 Creating a Custom Conda Environment

-You can create a custom conda environment from a conda compatible environment file
+Create a custom conda environments with a conda compatible environment file (

 environment.yaml) using the

-We strongly recommend that you do not use the
+We strongly recommend that you don't use the

 You can create a conda environment from a conda compatible environment file with: